netsi1964/dynamicweb/README.md

 # Dynamicweb
 > A Xamarin solution containing various code for Dynamicweb CMS system.

+> How about you?
+Would you like also to contribute to this repository?
+> Lets build some usefull extensions for Dynamicweb!
+TagExtensions which makes life nicer for us coding CMS using Dynamicweb.
+> I ask you to contact me on twitter: @netsi1964

 ## Class: netsi1964.util
 This class contains the raw functions like `TimeAgo()` which can be used in your Dynamicweb Templates if they use `Razor` based templates.